 How to Write the Johns Hopkins Essay 2016-2017

-Students at Hopkins are hardworking and driven, and although classes very challenging, students can attest to a well-balanced experience.
+Students at Hopkins are hardworking and driven, and although classes are very challenging, students can attest to a well-balanced experience.
 Opportunities are bountiful through the 9 academic divisions and various competitive D3 and D1 athletics, and students are known to take advantage of these opportunities while picking their own path.

-The Johns Hopkins University Application Essay Prompt
+Johns Hopkins Application Essay Prompt

 Johns Hopkins University was founded in 1876 on a spirit of exploration and discovery.
 As a result, students can pursue a multi-dimensional undergraduate experience both in and outside of the classroom.
 Given the opportunities at Hopkins, please discuss your current interests — academic or extracurricular pursuits, personal passions, summer experiences, etc. — and how you will build upon them here.

-This supplement is a unique take on the “Why school,” prompt.
+This supplement is a unique take on the “Why this school?” prompt.
 The prompt itself first informs the reader of some of Hopkins’s key values in exploration and discovery and how the university emphasizes a multi-dimensional undergraduate experience.
 In keeping with the idea of a multi-dimensional experience, it’s important to convey yourself as a multi-dimensional applicant, which means highlighting more than just your academics or your activities through your application.

-Do your research — find out which clubs exist at Hopkins that you’d like to join (like the Adoremus a cappella group), what kind of research is ongoing and what labs you would like to get involved with (ie. the Bioinformatics and Computational Biology Lab lead by Joel Bader), which classes you’re interested in taking (such as Elements of Macroeconomics through the Krieger School of Arts and Sciences), etc.
+Do your research — find out which clubs exist at Hopkins that you’d like to join (like the Adoremus a cappella group), what kind of research is ongoing and what labs you would like to get involved with (such as the Bioinformatics and Computational Biology Lab, led by Joel Bader), which classes you’re interested in taking (such as Elements of Macroeconomics through the Krieger School of Arts and Sciences), etc.